MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

  The OneDrive sync app (OneDrive.exe) can be installed on Windows 7 and later.
 It can also be installed on macOS.
 For info about deploying the OneDrive sync app on macOS, see [Configure the new OneDrive sync app on macOS](deploy-and-configure-on-macos.md)

 The new OneDrive sync app can be used with SharePoint Server 2019, but not earlier versions of SharePoint Server.
-For more information about the restrictions and limitations of the OneDrive sync app, see [Invalid file names and file types in OneDrive, OneDrive for Business, and SharePoint](https://support.office.com/article/64883a5d-228e-48f5-b3d2-eb39e07630fa).
+For more information about the restrictions and limitations of the OneDrive sync app, see [Invalid filenames and file types in OneDrive and SharePoint](https://support.office.com/article/64883a5d-228e-48f5-b3d2-eb39e07630fa).

 > [!IMPORTANT]
-> If your users are currently using the OneDrive for Business sync app (Groove.exe), and you want to move them to the OneDrive sync app, see [Transition from the previous OneDrive for Business sync app](transition-from-previous-sync-client.md) before proceeding.
+> If your users are currently using the OneDrive sync app (Groove.exe), and you want to move them to the OneDrive sync app, see [Transition from the previous OneDrive sync app](transition-from-previous-sync-client.md) before proceeding.

 ### Make sure that WNS is set up correctly